jexia/semaphore/examples/go/README.md

 # HTTP

-This example holds a simple Maestro HTTP implementation and shows the usage of the Maestro Go API.
+This example holds a simple Semaphore HTTP implementation and shows the usage of the Semaphore Go API.

 ## Getting started